hyperledger-labs/fablo/README.md

 ### fabric-docker.sh

 The script `fabric-docker.sh` is generated among docker network configuration.
-It does not support `generate` command, however other commands work in same way as in `fabrica.sh`.
+It does not support `generate` command, however other commands work in same way as in `fabrica`.
-Basically `fabrica.sh` forwards commands other than `generate` to this script.
+Basically `fabrica` forwards some to this script.
-In most cases you can use `fabrica.sh docker` and `fabric-docker.sh` interchangebly.

 ## Managing chaincodes